the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/project/_index.md

   **Yahtzee Pseudocode**
 ```
 initialize a scoring_options list that contains the scoring options
-initialize the score variable to 0
+initialize a score variable to 0
-initialize a dice list to hold your 5 die objects
+initialize a dice list to hold 5 die objects

-create a scoring_function() that takes a scoring option as a parameter
-    and returns the correct score

-while scoring_options isn't empty
+loop 6 times
+    user rolls all the dice
-    loop through the dice
+    display the rolled dice value
-        roll the die
-    user gets to view their dice and view which scoring_options are left
+    display the which scoring_options the user can choose

     loop 3 times
         user chooses which dice to re-roll
-        loop through the re-roll dice
+        re-roll each dice the user choose

-            roll the die
+    user chooses how to score the current round
-    user chooses a scoring_option from the scoring_options list
+    remove the scooring option chosen from the scoring_options list
-    call the scoring_function() and pass scoring_option as the parameter
-    update score variable based on the results of scoring_function()
+    update score variable based on this round's score
-    remove the scoring_option from the scoring_options list

-user views their final score
+display score
 ```

 ### [Mastermind]
 [To play Mastermind, click here](https://www.webgamesonline.com/mastermind/)

   **Mastermind Pseudocode**
 ```
+set guess_limit to 10
+set game_won to false

-loop until the guess limit is reached
+loop until the guess limit is reached or game_won is true
-    right_place = 0 (how many pins are the right color and right place)
-    right_color = 0 (how many pins are the right color but in the wrong place)
-    user makes a guess
+    set correct_pins to 0
+    set right_color_pins to 0

+    user guesses the pins

     if the guess is completely correct
         tell the user good job
+        set game_won to true

     else
-        loop 4 times
+        iterate through the user's guessed pins
+            if the guess pin is the same color and same position as code pin:
+                increase correct_pins by 1
-            if the guess pin is the same as the code pin
+            if the guess pin is the same color but wrong position as code pin:
-                increase right_place by 1
+                increase right_color_pins by 1

-        overlap = set(guess) & set(code)
-        right_color = (len(overlap) - right_place)
-        tell the user about right_place and right_color
+        tell the user about right_color_pins and right_color_pins
 ```

 ### [Block, Load, Shoot]